 Review of the national biosecurity plan for the onion industry and development of a biosecurity manual for onion producers (VN15001)

-This investment is responsible for reviewing and updating the onion industry’s biosecurity plan.
-In identifying, prioritising and looking at the management and surveillance of key biosecurity risks, the biosecurity plan provides a framework for risk mitigation, and for managing the impact of potential pest and disease incursions.
+This investment, which ran from 2016 to 2021, reviewed and updated the onion industry’s biosecurity plan.
+By identifying, prioritising and looking at the management and surveillance of key biosecurity risks, the biosecurity plan provides a framework for risk mitigation, and for managing the impact of potential pest and disease incursions.

-While the plan itself is a high-level decision-making document, for growers the project will also produce a biosecurity manual detailing key exotic and endemic pests, weeds and diseases, and how to minimise the risk of them.
+While the plan itself is a high-level decision-making document, for growers the project also produced a biosecurity manual detailing key exotic and endemic pests, weeds and diseases, and how to minimise the risk of them.
 The comprehensive document serves as a guide to on-farm biosecurity measures that can reduce the risks of pests, diseases, feral animals and weeds.
 It also includes information on biosecurity laws, key facts on pest and disease threats, and an easy-to-use biosecurity checklist.

 Access the most up-to-date version of the Biosecurity Plan for the Onion Industry on the Plant Health Australia website.

-This project is a strategic levy investment in the Hort Innovation Onion Fund
+This project was a strategic levy investment in the Hort Innovation Onion Fund